The abundance of mobile devices, combined with the rise of new connected devices, has resulted in significant growth in digital audio consumption.

 Source: IAB Europe

-These predictions were made before COVID-19, however, they still provide useful insight into the overall upward trend in digital audio ad spend.
+These predictions were made before COVID-19, however, they still provide useful insights into the overall upward trend in digital audio ad spend.

 IAB Europe also notes that, while the digital audio market is growing fast, it is still small.
 It’s equivalent to approximately 3% of the display market when social is excluded.